la2050/archive/_projects/2016/give-los-angeles-charitable-giving-that-unites-and-connects-us-in-the-city-we-love.md

 project_proposal_help: >-
   ["Money ","Advisors/board members","Publicity/awareness","Community outreach
   ","Network/relationship support"]
+project_description: >-
+  This winter, Los Angeles magazine is embarking on our most ambitious non-profit initiative, the GIVE Los Angeles Challenge.
+As a custom publication and online fundraising challenge, GIVE Los Angeles will connect passionate, engaged supporters with deserving non-profits, in an effort to encourage more local philanthropy.
+This is our public call to the people of L.A. to support local organizations by donating and/or volunteering.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Government responsiveness to residents’ needs","Public transit